horothesun/slurm-tutorial/README.md

 You can see the procedure the deployment is going to follow by opening the `launch.sh` file in that directory.

-In the first usage of the script and if you don't have docker-slurm image the procedure will build everything from scratch "build images step".
-This might take some time depending on the quality of the connection.

-There is one main docker image called docker-slurm that contains all packages and 2 other images which specialize on the role of the node within the cluster.
+There is one main docker image called `docker-slurm` that contains all packages and 2 other images which specialize on the role of the node within the cluster.
-The docker-slurmctld image will be used for the controller side (slurmctld and slurmdbd daemons) whereas the docker-slurmd image for the compute nodes (slurmd daemon).
+The `docker-slurmctld` image will be used for the controller side (`slurmctld` and `slurmdbd` daemons) whereas the `docker-slurmd` image for the compute nodes (`slurmd` daemon).
 Once the build process is finished the procedure continues in deploying the cluster based on the images created "deploy cluster step" .

-Execute the `launch.sh` script by using the following command:
+Update `-v <HOME_BASED_PATH_TO_REPO>/ctld_ext:/opt/slurm-17.11.9/ext` in `launch.sh` file, then execute the it by using the following command:

 ```bash
 ./launch.sh